 After waking up on the floor of her hotel room in Hong Kong with no recollection of how she got there, Nivi checked herself into the hospital to find out what was wrong.

 Her doctors discovered that she had tachycardia, prediabetes, hypothyroidism, and high cholesterol.
 As a 35-year-old woman who was working in the corporate world for Big Food and following a strict ketogenic diet, Nivi sensed that the 9 cups of espresso she was consuming on a daily basis as a crutch for not getting enough sleep was beginning to catch up with her.

 She realized that something was going to have to change in order for her to overcome her health challenges, so she decided to start by changing the food on her plate.
 After all, she was not losing weight on keto.

-As Nivi ditched the ghee, coconut oil, and chicken for mangos, eggplants, and apples, she quickly began to feel better.
+As Nivi ditched the ghee, oils, and chicken for mangos, eggplants, and apples, she quickly began to feel better.

 Fast forward to today, and she no longer has prediabetes or high cholesterol, and her thyroid health and heart health have improved.
 Her husband has also joined her in this journey and released 47 pounds of fat, eliminated chronic skin problems, and achieved a healthy body fat percentage.

 One of Nivi’s secrets to her success following a 100% plant-based diet while traveling is to never be limited by a restaurant’s written menu.
 When she goes to a restaurant that has a menu heavy on the meat and oil, she simply tells the chef what foods she does eat.